 Aglaonemas have been hybridized to produce interesting variegated leaves.
 The A. commutatum is widely available, in both the Silver Spear (variegated) form and a green form.
 A pure green A. modestum is seen more rarely.
 Other variegated forms include A. pictum, A. silver queen (almost totally silver), and A. pseudobracteatum.

 Beware of the fruit of the A. crispum, which are toxic.
 It is best to avoid this variety if you have children or pets who may be curious about its tiny red fruits.

 Due to its high humidity requirements, some growers consider aglaonema to be a greenhouse plant.
 It will do best in the warm, humid, and bright environment of a greenhouse, but can be successfully grown indoors by coming as close as possible to these conditions.

-The number one rule to remember with aglaonema is to keep it warm and moist.
+The number one rule to remember for aglaonema care is to keep it warm and moist.
 If you do, you will be rewarded with a long-lasting, stable houseplant that will not outgrow its pot anytime soon.
 It really is a great choice if you struggle with houseplants but want some colorful foliage around the house.